FelixHornberger/real-emerald/README.md

-# realEmeralds
+# real-emerald
- Tags mined emeralds so you can difference between mined and traded emeralds
+Make an difference between traded and mined emeralds